 Top Things for Farmers to Know About Checkoff Dollars Invested in Research

-Researchers are exploring planting dates, maturity groups, nutrient uptake and other factors that impact crop’s productivity suitable for the Michigan’s unique environmental conditions.
+Researchers are exploring planting dates, maturity groups, nutrient uptake and other factors that impact crop’s productivity suitable for Michigan’s unique environmental conditions.

 - Soybean Breeding and Genetic Improvement for Michigan Environments